What Do Great Hollywood Writers Want? A look at the requests - ExBulletin

 The 11,500 members of the Writers Guild of America went on strike on Tuesday after talks with Hollywood studios that began in March failed to produce an agreement.
+The guild called the issues behind the labor dispute an “existential crisis”.
+The writers say they face a host of new issues brought on by streaming and other recent technological changes in the industry.
+Here’s a look at the demands behind Hollywood’s first strike in 15 years, as the industry prepares for a long hiatus as the guild seeks higher pay for writers at all levels.
+Although there are more jobs available to WGA members than ever before due to the proliferation of streaming services, most writers’ salaries are falling.
+Ten years ago, 33% of TV screenwriters were paid the minimum rate.
+Now, according to the WGA, 49% are.
+Adjusting for inflation, author compensation has fallen by 14% over the past five years.
+The median weekly salary for writer-producers has fallen 23% over the past decade, when inflation is taken into account.
+The writers say that many of their members don’t even earn a living wage.
+They’re also asking for raises for their retirement plan and health fund.
+Better Residuals For more than half a century, residuals have been a fundamental way writers make money.
+But streaming has upended those payouts.
+Writers were generously compensated whenever their work was syndicated or sold for overseas territories.
+Reruns meant big payday.
+But now series and movies often just land on a streaming service and stay there.
+Streaming services also don’t typically share viewership data with filmmakers and writers, meaning writers don’t know how valuable their work has been.
+To replace backend residuals, the WGA asks for more upfront fees.
+Staffing requirements The union wants TV shows to employ a certain number of writers for a certain period of time.
+The problem is the growing practice of “mini rooms” where only a handful of writers work on a series.
+Such writers rooms are often used during development, before a show is greenlit.
+This means that writers can work on a series that isn’t picked up until a year after they worked on it, or not at all.
+The process bypassed some of the protections WGA members have against overwork and understaffing.
+The use of mini-rooms has accelerated during the pandemic, with writers often meeting via Zoom, a practice still common Shorter exclusivity deals Many of the rules around TV writing also still rely on a model now increasingly outdated.
+The writers could have expected to spend nearly a year working on a 22-25 episode TV broadcast season.
+Now the average season is much shorter.
+Popular shows like “Bridgerton” might only have eight episodes.
+Not only does this decrease writers’ pay per episode, but it can also prevent them from working on other programs if they are tied to longer exclusivity terms. or at least fill in the blanks on unfinished scenarios.
+The rapidly changing technology has potentially far-reaching ramifications for Hollywood and, in some cases, can be a useful tool.
+But the WGA wants production companies to accept warranties around its use.

-The guild presented the issues behind the labor dispute as an existential crisis.
+The 11,500 members of the Writers Guild of America went on strike on Tuesday after talks with Hollywood studios that began in March failed to produce an agreement.
+The guild called the issues behind the labor dispute an “existential crisis”.
 The writers say they face a host of new issues brought on by streaming and other recent technological changes in the industry.

 Here’s a look at the demands behind Hollywood’s first strike in 15 years, as the industry prepares for a long hiatus: